| About BIAOR Mission

 the only statewide

-501(c)(3), not-for-profit association dedicated to creating a better future through brain injury prevention, resource facilitation (I&R), research facilitation, education, advocacy, and statewide support groups and peer mentoring.
+501(c)(3), not-for-profit association dedicated to creating a better future through brain injury prevention, resource facilitation (Information &Referral), education, advocacy, and statewide support groups and peer mentoring.

 Founded in 1984, many of its founders have had their own lives altered by brain injuries sustained by themselves, a family member, or friend.
 The Brain Injury Alliance of Oregon today is a leader in brain injury support, education, prevention and advocacy.
 BIAOR’s leadership represents a cross section of stakeholders in the field of brain injury, including survivors, family members, medical and clinical

 practitioners, attorneys, researchers and service providers.
 Since its inception, BIAOR has worked tirelessly to raise public awareness, prevent brain injury by education, improve treatments through professional education and research, and advocate for progressive change in the law.

 BIAOR serves as a